saminyasareram444/Dental-third-molar-extraction-classification/README.md

 # Dental-third-molar-extraction-classification

-For data augmentation and generic model - molar_augment.ipynb
+For data augmentation and models - molar_augment.ipynb

-For hybrid models - resnet with attention, resnet + mobilenet - hybrid.ipynb